-Year Ended December
+Ye ear Ended De cember

-\$ in millions 2021 2020
+\$ in millions 2022 2021

 Total financial assets

-Beginning balance \$ 146 \$ 40
+Beginning balance \$ 112 \$ 146

-Gains/(losses) 78 118
+Gains/(losses) 12 78

-Purchases 1 58
+Purchases 11 1

-Settlements (101) (82)
+Settlements (35) (101)

-Transfers into level 3 2 15
+Transfers into level 3 2 2

-Transfers out of level 3 (14) (3)
+Transfers out of level 3 (41) (14)

-Ending balance \$ 112 \$ 146
+Ending balance \$ 61 \$ 112

 Total financial liabilities

-Beginning balance \$(4,572) \$(3,591)
+Beginning balance \$ (4,510) \$ (4,572)

-Gains/(losses) 18 (288)
+Gains/(losses) 303 18

-Sales/Issuances (1,905) (2,456)
+Sales/Issuances (2,000) (1,905)

-Settlements 1,453 1,908
+Settlements 865 1,453

-Transfers into level 3 (198) (279)
+Transfers into level 3 (39) (198)

-Transfers out of level 3 694 134
+Transfers out of level 3 807 694

-Ending balance \$(4,510) \$(4,572)
+Ending balance \$ (4,574) \$ (4,510)

 - If a financial asset or liability was transferred to level 3 during a reporting period, its entire gain or loss for the period is classified in level 3.
 For level 3 financial assets, increases are shown as positive amounts, while decreases are shown as negative amounts.
-For level 3 financial liabilities, increases are shown as positive amounts, while decreases are shown as positive amounts. - Transfers between levels of the fair value hierarchy are recognised at the beginning of the reporting period in which they occur.
+For level 3 financial liabilities, increases are shown as negative amounts, while decreases are shown as positive amounts, while decreases are shown as positive amounts. - Transfers between levels of the fair value hierarchy are recognised at the beginning of the reporting period in which they occur.
 Accordingly, the tables do not include gains or losses for level 3 financial assets and liabilities that were transferred out of level 3 prior to the end of the period. - Level 3 financial liabilities are economically hedged with level 2 and level 3 financial assets and liabilities.
-Accordingly, level 3 gains or losses that are reported in the table below for a particular class of financial liability can be partially offset by gains or losses attributable to level 2 or level 3 in a different class of financial asset or liability. - The net gains and losses on level 3 financial assets for 2021 and 2020 are reported in "Net revenues" in the income statement. - The net gains on level 3 financial liabilities of \$18 million for 2021 included gains of \$18 million reported in "Debt valuation adjustment" in the statement of comprehensive income and \$nil reported in "Net revenues" in the income statement. - The net losses on level 3 financial liabilities of \$288 million for 2020 included losses of \$59 million reported in "Debt valuation adjustment" in the statement of comprehensive income and losses of \$229 million reported in "Net revenues" in the income statement.
+Accordingly, level 3 gains or losses that are reported in the table below for a particular class of financial liability can be partially offset by gains or losses attributable to level 2 or level 3 in a different class of financial asset or liability. - The net gains and losses on level 3 financial assets for both the year ended December 2022 and December 2021 are reported in "Net revenues" in the income statement. - The net gains on level 3 financial liabilities of \$303 million for the year ended December 2022 included gains of \$168 million reported in "Debt valuation adjustment" in the statement of comprehensive income and \$135 million reported in "Net revenues" in the income statement. - The net gains on level 3 financial liabilities of \$18 million for the year ended December 2021 included gains of \$18 million reported in "Debt valuation adjustment" in the statement of comprehensive income and \$nil reported in "Net revenues" in the income statement.